Alrudo/SpaceAgo/README.md

 First of all clone this project to your computer and open it via Intellij or any other development environment you are using.

-After project was clones and gradle changes imported, you can run DesktopLauncher, that is located in `desktop` module, to launch game
+After project was cloned and gradle changes imported, you can run DesktopLauncher, that is located in `desktop` module, to launch game

 ### Building game